Dear Ms. Qualtrough:

 Our platform guides our government.
-Over the course of our four-year mandate, I expect us to deliver on all of our commitments.
+Over the course of our four-year mandate, I expect us to deliver on our commitments.
 It is our collective responsibility to ensure that we fulfill our promises, while living within our fiscal plan.
 Other issues will arise or will be brought to our attention by Canadians, stakeholders, and the public service.
 It is my expectation that you will engage constructively and thoughtfully and add priorities to your agenda when appropriate.

 As Minister, you will be held accountable for our commitment to bring a different style of leadership to government.
 This will include: close collaboration with your colleagues; meaningful engagement with Opposition Members of Parliament, Parliamentary Committees and the public service; constructive dialogue with Canadians, civil society, and stakeholders, including business, organized labour, the broader public sector, and the not-for-profit and charitable sectors; and identifying ways to find solutions and avoid escalating conflicts unnecessarily.
 As well, members of the Parliamentary Press Gallery, indeed all journalists in Canada and abroad, are professionals who, by asking necessary questions, contribute in an important way to the democratic process.
-Your professionalism and engagement with them are essential.
+Your professionalism and engagement with them is essential.

 Canadians expect us, in our work, to reflect the values we all embrace: inclusion, honesty, hard work, fiscal prudence, and generosity of spirit.
 We will be a government that governs for all Canadians, and I expect you, in your work, to bring Canadians together.

-You are expected to do your part to fulfill our government’s commitment to transparent, merit-based appointments, to help ensure gender parity and that Indigenous Canadians and minority groups are better reflected in positions of leadership.
+You are expected to do your part to fulfill our government’s commitment to transparent, merit-based appointments, to help ensure gender parity and that Indigenous Peoples and minority groups are better reflected in positions of leadership.

 As Minister of Public Services and Procurement, your overarching goal will be to ensure that the services provided by your portfolio are delivered efficiently, and in a way that makes citizens feel respected and valued.
 At the same time, I expect that you will ensure that the government’s internal services are held to an equally high standard and that procurement processes reflect modern best practices.
 The delivery of government services, including procurement practices, should reflect public expectations around transparent, open, and citizen-centred government and should serve our policy goals of sustainable economic growth that grows the middle class.